mtahakoroglu/gait-driven-inertial-navigation-dataset/README.md

 <h4>Experiment 64 (compensated IMU data)</h4>

-<p align="justify">The experiment was carried out in a region nearby Necmettin Yilmaz Hallway.
+<p align="justify">The experiment was carried out in a region nearby marty teacher hallway.
 Pedestrian 4, who is a kid, walked a circular trajectory (rotating direction is clockwise) at a slow pace.
 A video recording of the action trajectory is available for <a href="https://www.youtube.com/shorts/7bj3s-9ikkM">viewing</a>.</p>

 | Stride Indexes |  Trajectory (INS)  |
 |  :---:  |  :---:  |